tatuylonen/wiktextract/README.md

 ### Translations

-Translations are stored under the ``translations`` key in the word's data.
+Translations are stored under the ``translations`` key in the word's data (if not sense-disambiguated) or in the word sense (if sense-disambiguated).
 They are stored in a list of dictionaries, where each dictionary has the following keys (and possibly others):

 * ``lang``  the language name that the translation is for
 * ``code`` - Wiktionary's 2 or 3-letter language code for the language the translation is for